10 Things To Do In Golden Week (That Won’t Leave You Stuck In Queues)

 Address: 164 Motohakone, Hakone-machi, Ashigarashimo, Kanagawa

 Though Chinatown in Yokohama might get a bit packed over the holidays, Johnson town in Saitama certainly won’t.
-A visit to Kagurazaka, Japan’s “Little Paris,” and a plunge into the Indian culture in Japan are always nice options, so go ahead and see Japan’s many communities and neighborhoods from a different perspective.
+A visit to Kagurazaka, Japan’s “Little Paris” and a plunge into the Indian culture in Japan are always nice options, so go ahead and see Japan’s many communities and neighborhoods from a different perspective.
 A great choice for world travelers who have been dying for another overseas trip all year.

 Most Tokyoites tour bookstores after work or during weekends, but foreign books get pretty lonely during the holidays.
 Explore Savvy-Tokyo’s recommended foreign-language bookstores, buy yourself one or two paperbacks and spend a day reading at a cafe enjoying the tranquility.